Yellowstone National Park

-Yellowstone National Park spans an area of 3468.4 sqmi, with lakes, canyons, rivers, and mountain ranges.
+Yellowstone National Park spans an area of 3468.4 sqmi, with a large variety of lakes and ponds, canyons, rivers, and mountain ranges.
 Yellowstone Lake is one of the largest high-elevation lakes in North America and covers part of the Yellowstone Caldera, the largest super volcano on the continent.
 The caldera is considered a dormant volcano.
 It has erupted with tremendous force twice in the last two million years.
 Well over half of the world's geysers and hydrothermal features are in Yellowstone, fueled by this ongoing volcanism.
 Lava flows and rocks from volcanic eruptions cover most of the land area of Yellowstone.
 The park is the centerpiece of the Greater Yellowstone Ecosystem, the largest remaining nearly intact ecosystem in the Earth's northern temperate zone.
 In 1978, Yellowstone was named a UNESCO World Heritage Site.

 Hundreds of species of mammals, birds, fish, reptiles, and amphibians have been documented, including several that are either endangered or threatened.
 The vast forests and grasslands also include unique species of plants.
 Yellowstone Park is the largest and most famous megafauna location in the contiguous United States.
 The park is inhabited by grizzly bears, cougars, wolves, and free-ranging herds of bison and elk.
 The Yellowstone Park bison herd is the oldest and largest public bison herd in the United States.
 Forest fires occur in the park each year; in the large forest fires of 1988, over one-third of the park was burnt.
 Yellowstone has numerous recreational opportunities, including hiking, camping, boating, fishing, and sightseeing.
 Paved roads provide close access to the major geothermal areas as well as some of the lakes and waterfalls.
-During the winter, visitors often access the park by way of guided tours that use either snow coaches or snowmobiles.
+During the winter, visitors often access the park by way of guided tours that use either snow coaches or snowmobiles in the snowy weather.

+Name

+The Yellowstone area is known by many names in surviving Native American languages, for instance pashaka ("white mountain country") in Assiniboine, aw' pawishe ("land of steam") in Crow, and memut neespah ("boiling earth") in Nez Perce.
+The English name "Yellowstone" derives from the Hidatsa term for the Yellowstone River, miʔcíiriaashish, which was translated as "Yellow Stone" in 1797 during the expedition of Canadian explorer David Thompson.